MovalysMDK/mdk-ios-xcodeproj-cli/README.md

 # mdk-ios-xcodeproj-cli
-**Movalys MDK: IOS Tool's description**

 ## What?

-mdk-ios-xcodeproj-cli is part of the Movalys MDK for the IOS platform.
+mdk-ios-xcodeproj-cli is a CLI for the xcodeproj library.
-It provides a command line interface to handle xCode projects.
+This tool allows you, in command line, to add and remove files to a xcode project.

 ## Documentation